52-hertz whale: Music

-Ambient artist Andy Othling, under the name of Lowercase Noises, released an EP called Migratory Patterns in 2011.
-The album "is a collection of songs written as a chronicle of the story of the famed 52Hz whale."

 Montreal-based saxophone player and composer Colin Stetson's 2013 album New History Warfare Vol. 3: To See More Light included a song entitled "Part of Me Apart From You".
 Though not explicitly written about the 52-hertz whale, when first performing the song live, he has remarked on at least several occasions that the story of the "loneliest whale" resonated deeply with his composition.
 "This whale is alone in a large body of water, swimming, singing its song, calling for a likeness it will never find," he said by way of introducing the song at a performance at Toronto's Great Hall on 19 May 2013.
 "When I play this song, I can't help but think about this whale, who right at this very minute is singing alone."

-South Korean group BTS's 2015 album The Most Beautiful Moment in Life, Pt.
+South Korean group BTS' 2015 album The Most Beautiful Moment in Life, Pt.
 2 includes the track "Whalien 52", which explicitly uses the 52-hertz whale as a metaphor for the alienation from others often felt by adolescents.

 The English folk duo Kathryn Roberts and Sean Lakeman included the song "52 Hertz" on their 2015 album Tomorrow Will Follow Today.
 The song is about the whale and includes the line, "52 Hertz, 52 Hertz, I'm singing a love song that no-one can hear" in the chorus.

-In 2016, No Land (a music group made up of Azerbaijani, Iranian, Kurdish and Turkish musicians) released 52 Hertz Whale - Outro.

-In 2017, Shoegaze band Cloakroom released a song called "52hz Whale."

-In 2017, Zhou Shen released a song called "A Lonely Blue Whale Living Like an Island" or "化身孤岛的鲸", inspired by the whale.

-In 2018, American singer Chrysta Bell released a song called "52 Hz", inspired by the whale.

-In 2020, a Vtuber known as Bao released a song called "52-Hearts," which is a play on words for the 52-hertz whale.

-In 2021, Amber Run released a song called "52 Blue."

-In 2021, instrumental post rock band Gilmore Trail released a song called "Echoes of Solitude", using their instruments to create their own interpretation of the sounds of the lonely whale.

-In 2021, Polish rapper Sokół released a song called "52 Hz", inspired by the whale.
+Russian rapper Santiz released an album titled "52 Hertz" in 2019 with a track of the same name.
+Santiz dives into themes of alienation, emotional struggle, and the search for understanding, mirroring the plight of the "loneliest whale."